Welcome to the School of Nursing

 Apply principles of oral, written and verbal communication to convey relevant, accurate and complete information.

 Provide compassionate holistic nursing care by maintaining patients’ psychological safety and acting as a patient advocate.

 Dean: Alan Price (A-218, ext.
 3044)

 Admission to the Programs

 Candidates for acceptance into the ADN, VN and CNA programs must be admitted to Santa Barbara City College, as well as to the specific program.
+Applications to the college must be submitted to the Admissions Office and can be submitted online.
 Applications to the ADN, VN and CNA programs must be submitted to the Health Technologies Office (A218).
-Applications are available online at www.sbcc.edu/nursing/ website.
-Applications to the college must be submitted to the Admissions Office.
+Program applications are available online on each specific program's webpage.
 Refer to specific program application and admission requirements in the following pages of this Catalog or our website.